 Keeping content on track can be hard, you start forgetting what the point of the club is as it turns into a more social event (which isn't bad) but you will lose members and focus very easily and eventually your club will die.
 So maybe set aside social time after the main meeting content is done, this will allow people to mingle and get some good technical information from your meetings.

 College is a revolving door and the 5 core members who really tied the group together will graduate and you will be left with people who don't care as much.
 I saw this happen to ACM while I was at my school before I got involved with some friends forming the "new core," then we graduated and my dept chair emailed me saying "ACM is now dead."
 So you need to ALWAYS be advertising and finding people who are interested, or you'll have a huge hole in your group.
 You'll also be trying to find a way to make things go back to how they were and recapture that magic, it won't happen.
 Don't get discouraged.

+Take ownership of these positions in the school if you can and throw release parties.
+You can often get the parent company to sponsor the event.
 I know for sure Google, Fedora and Microsoft (I know... but it has perks for the club) have ambassador programs and will provide funding and raffle prizes that can be used for fundraising to keep the club going.

 Do not pressure your new members to wipe out their existing Windows OS for linux, they will be fearful of this.
 They are curious and want to learn, but still want to play League of Legends and whatever.
 The best thing I found was using virtualbox to install VMs that they can mess around in.
 You will gain new members a lot easier if you have a "noob meeting" where you do an intro to setting up a VM and getting them going with linux and easing them in.
 Then, they will become very active members.

 Also, at times you will feel some pressure.
 Drink a beer and play some league of legends, it's not worth worrying about, it should be fun.